CPL Kevin McCloskey

 Once he returned to the States, CPL McCloskey underwent 30 surgeries during his stay at Brooke Army Medical Center.
 He credits his physical therapists and fellow Veterans at the hospital’s Center for the Intrepid in aiding his speedy recovery.

-Even though Kevin has made significant progress since being injured, he still faces challenges within his home.
-He says the wider doorways and open floorplan will make small tasks, such as getting dressed, easier.
-He is also constantly burning himself when cooking in the kitchen, since the appliances are all out of reach from his wheelchair.
-The new home will also benefit his wife Bridget, as she has fallen several times trying to maneuver his shower assistance chair.
+Even though Kevin has made significant progress since being injured, he still faced challenges within his home.
+He says the wider doorways and open floorplan in his specially adapted custom Homes For Our Troops home makes tasks, such as getting dressed, easier.
+In his previous home, Kevin would constantly burn himself when cooking, since the appliances are all out of reach from his wheelchair.
+Now that Kevin has an accessible kitchen in his home with roll under sink and lower countertops, he is able to make meals easily for himself and his wife Bridget from the comfort of his wheelchair.
+The new home is also beneficial for Bridget, as she would often fall while trying to maneuver Kevin’s shower assistance chair in their previous home.

-Kevin says he can’t put into words what it means to be receiving a home adapted to his injuries.
-“This will make everyday living that much easier to cope with.
-I can’t tell you how many times I get stressed out while just trying to iron a pair of pants.
+Kevin says he can’t put into words what it means to have received a home adapted to his injuries.
+“This home makes everyday living that much easier to cope with.
+I can’t tell you how many times I would get stressed out while just trying to iron a pair of pants.
 These houses really take away the stress of everyday activities,” he says.
 “It’s huge, not only for the Veterans but also for their loved ones knowing they have a safe place to live.”